Postdoctoral Research Associate in Sports-Related Concussion

-Applications are invited for a Postdoctoral Research Associate in sports-related concussion with a particular emphasis on neurocognitive function.
-The research project is led by Dr Karen Hind and in collaboration with industry partner, My Sports Wellbeing.
+Applications are invited for a Postdoctoral Research Associate in sports-related concussion with a particular emphasis on intervention.
+The overall research project is led by Dr Karen Hind and Dr Paul Chazot (Department of Biosciences) and in collaboration with an industry partner.

 - To conduct research under the direction of the Principal Investigator/Grant-holder.

-- To lead participant recruitment and professional communications with participants.
+- To assist with participant recruitment and communications with participants.

-- To analyse the data and prepare a report on the study and the findings.
+- To prepare a report on the study and the findings.

 - To understand and convey material of a specialist or highly technical nature to the team or group of people through presentations and discussions that leads to the presentation of research papers in conferences and publications.